-CBD oil can be consumed in a variety of formats but perhaps the most popular product is bottled oil.
-Good CBD oil brands come with an integrated dropper in the cap so that measured doses of oil can be easily administered directly into the mouth or added to food and drink.
+CBD can be consumed in a variety of formats but perhaps the most popular products are bottled oils, which combine CBD with a carrier oil such as hemp seed, olive or coconut.
+Good CBD oil brands come with an integrated dropper in the cap so that measured doses can be easily administered directly into the mouth or added to food and drink.

-The method of consumption generally considered to be the most efficient and effective is ‘sublingual’ application – which simply means placing droplets of the oil beneath the tongue and holding them there for a few moments before swallowing.
-This allows the CBD to enter the bloodstream quickly due to the large number of blood vessels under the tongue and leads to maximum absorption.
+The most efficient and effective way to take CBD oil is by ‘sublingual’ application – placing droplets of the oil beneath the tongue and holding them there for a few moments before swallowing.
+This allows the CBD to enter the bloodstream quickly due to the density of capillaries there and leads to a greater degree of absorption.

-Many people enjoy consuming CBD in drinks, with CBD coffee currently an on-trend option.
+Many people enjoy consuming CBD oil in drinks, with CBD coffee an on-trend option.
 However, there is evidence that CBD in a solution can degrade when exposed to heats above 71°F so if you like your coffee hotter than lukewarm it’s possible you may be consuming less CBD than you think.
-Smoothies are another favourite of health-conscious CBD users but research suggests that ingested CBD is better absorbed when accompanied by food or drink containing high levels of fat, which may not always fit with other aspects of certain health and fitness regimes.

-CBD oil can also be administered through creams and cosmetics applied to the skin.
+CBD can also be administered through creams and cosmetics applied to the skin.
 Most creams are known as topical, meaning they do not penetrate beyond the upper layers of the skin.
-However there are cannabinoid receptors (see the section on how CBD oil works, above) in the skin and there is initial evidence that topical CBD creams may help with localised complaints such as arthritis.
-Another form of delivery through the skin is transdermal, which allows active ingredients to penetrate into the bloodstream and thereby affect the entire system.
-Early research is looking into transdermal creams or patches as a possible delivery mechanism for CBD.
+However, there are cannabinoid receptors in the skin and there is initial evidence that topical CBD creams may help with localised complaints such as arthritis.

-Finally, electronic vaping devices are a popular way to consume CBD oil via pre-made CBD e-juices.
-Because the vapours are inhaled directly into the lungs, vaping CBD can provide rapid assimilation into the body.
-However, the safety of vaping itself is still in question, so there may be dangers inherent in inhaling any substance in this way.
+Finally, electronic vaping devices are a popular way to consume CBD in the form of e-liquids.
+Because the vapours are inhaled directly into the lungs, vaping CBD provides the fastest and most efficient assimilation into the body.
+However, there are serious safety concerns over vaping itself, so this is a method you may want to think twice about.

 For a general idea of the dosage size you might arrive at, use Jersey Hemp’s CBD dosage calculator, which takes into account your weight.

 The method you use to take CBD can affect how much of it actually makes it into your bloodstream.
-Sublingual (under the tongue) application provides the most efficient delivery.
-If you ingest the CBD, digestive processes, as well as what you eat or drink with it, may influence how much is absorbed (see the section above on how to take CBD oil for more information).
+After vaping, which may not be safe, sublingual (under the tongue) application of CBD oil is the most efficient.
+If you ingest the CBD oil, digestive processes, as well as what you eat or drink with it, may influence how much is absorbed.

 Some CBD users also choose to take smaller doses several times per day.
-What works best for you is likely to be the result of careful, incremental trial and error.
+Finding what works best for you is likely to be the result of careful experimentation.